-PREFACE
+PREFACE: 2023

-By Maurice Wexler, With the incredible and invaluable assistance of Fellows -Arlene Steinfield, Diane Soubly, Lisa Krupicka and Stephen Goodwin
+By the late Maurice Wexler, joined in 2023 by Diane Soubly, with the invaluable assistance of Fellows Arlene Steinfield, Lisa Krupicka, Stephen Goodwin, Richard Bales, David Lowe, Marcella Reed and Melissa Woods.

-On December 1, 1995, the By Laws of the College of Labor and Employment Lawyers, Inc. were adopted by twenty three of the Nation's outstanding labor and employment lawyers, all of whom were initial Fellows of the College and members of its first Board of Governors.
-They were:
+On December 1, 1995, twenty-three of the Nation's outstanding labor and employment lawyers adopted the Bylaws of the College of Labor and Employment Lawyers, Inc. Those initial Fellows of the College and members of its first Board of Governors were: